tom-howard/ros2/docs/com2009/assignment1/part6.md

 Run `ros2 topic info` on this to identify the interface used by this topic.

-Now, run `ros2 interface show` on this interface to learn about the format of the data.
-You should end up with an output that like this (simplified slightly here):
+Then, run `ros2 interface show` on the *interface* to learn about the data format.
+You should end up with an output that looks like this (simplified slightly here):

 ``` { .txt .no-copy }
 # This message contains an uncompressed image